MSLNZ/ls-fringeapp/README.md

    ```

-### Install uv
+### Install UV
 1. https://docs.astral.sh/uv/getting-started/installation

 ### RUN

-1. Open a powershell window in `ls_fringeapp` folder
+1. Open a PowerShell window in `ls_fringeapp` folder
 2. `uv run ls_fringeapp`

 The first time this is run the correct version of python and the required dependencies will be installed (in a local environment).
 Use the same command to run again.

 If running without `uv` (from an IDE for instance), just run `FringeApp03.py` in the `src/ls_fringeapp` folder.
 See the end of [progress_notes](progress_notes.md) for more details on file and folder organisation.

 ## Usage
-On startup you'll see the folowing.
+On startup you'll see the following.

 ![startup screen shot](readme-images/2025-12-15_12-06.png)
 The window on the left will show the gauge images as they are processed.
 The window on the right is a control panel.

-The wavelengths of the lasers used are retrieved from the Length Standards Equipment Register xml file.
-This will be in the corret relative folder if the above installation process was followed.
-Otherwsie an error will be shown in the bottom right of the control panel.
+The wavelengths of the lasers used are retrieved from the Length Standards Equipment Register XML file.
+This will be in the correct relative folder if the above installation process was followed.
+Otherwise, an error will be shown in the bottom right of the control panel.

 Use the "Load" button to open a file written by the [Gauge-Block-File-Writer](https://github.com/MSLNZ/Gauge-Block-File-Writer).
-The file fomat is described below.
+The file format is described below.

 This will list the images found in the input file and display the first image.